 Bess deserves much credit for her work preserving the early history of Lake County, Illinois.
 She promoted the county's history through lectures and the efforts of the Lake County Historical Society (LCHS).
 She was a founding member of the LCHS where she personally collected some of the items in the LCHS collection––which are now in the care and ownership of the Dunn Museum.

 She preserved the early stories of the county's heritage through her own documentation.
 An avid photographer, Bess was known for traveling throughout the county photographing historic sites and meeting with early residents to collect and record their stories.
-She personally acquired many of the artifacts and documents that are now part of the Dunn Museum’s priceless collections.
+She personally acquired some of the artifacts and documents that are now part of the Dunn Museum’s priceless collections.
 Her determination to preserve the early history of Lake County demonstrates the potential of each individual to make a significant and lasting contribution to a better world—and inspires us to do the same.

 About 1896, Bess and her friend, Isabelle Spoor, were asked by a local inventor, Edward Amet, to help him with his new invention.
 When the women arrived at the inventor’s home on North Avenue in Waukegan, Amet handed each a pair of boxing gloves.
 Bess recalled, “We whipped those long skirts out of the way and had a fine old time.”
 For several historic minutes, the friends boxed while Amet filmed.
 The stars of Amet's film, titled "Morning Exercise," became the first women in motion pictures.